 In addition to focusing on FIRE, Melanie also focuses on lifestyle posts.
 From her website:

 Melanie is not afraid to get into the trenches with her writing, as evidenced by this post, Personal Finance is Political.
-You will find some reliable financial independence content and a wide range of other informative posts on a variety of topics.
+You will find some reliable financial independence content and a wide range of other informative posts on various topics.

 Check it out here – https://partnersinfire.com/